Please read the information below and watch the video about our critical role in the public safety team.

 An Emergency Communications Center must be manned 24 hours a day, 365 days a year.
 This includes weekends, holidays, and during inclement weather.

-Can I pick which shift I work?
+May I choose which shift I work?

 Unfortunately, no. When you first begin as a Communications Officer, you must complete the four-week Basic Communications Academy, which is held Monday through Friday from 8 a.m. to 4:30 p.m.
 After you complete the academy, you are paired up with a Communications Training Officer to go through the different phases of on-the-job (OJT) training.
 This includes working different shifts.
 The shift you work after the OJT is determined by several criteria.
 For more information about this, please call Police Personnel at 804-501-4806.

-Can I continue to go to college or work at another part-time job?
+May I continue to go to college or work at another part-time job?

 After you have completed your first year and are no longer in a probationary status, you may take college classes or work secondary employment.
 Once you have completed your training, you can work overtime in the Communications Center.